AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Experiments

-\textbf{Training Details.} We employ LoRA~\cite{hu2021lora} for efficient fine-tuning of large language models, with a rank of 8 across all experiments.
+\textbf{Training Details.} We employ LoRA~\cite{hu2021lora} for efficient fine-tuning of LLMs (the decomposition shown in Eq.~\ref{Equ: decomposition} corresponds to the LoRA weights), with a rank of 8 across all experiments.
 The AdamW optimizer is used with a learning rate of $5 \times 10^{-5}$, training for 10 epochs with a batch size of 8.
-The regularization coefficient $\lambda$ is set to 1.
-Additional analysis of the hyperparameters $\lambda$ and the learning rate is provided in section \ref{sec: Hyper-Parameter Analysis}.
+The regularization coefficient $\lambda$ is set to 1. \textbf{Additional analysis} of the hyperparameters $\lambda$ and the learning rate is provided in section \ref{sec: Hyper-Parameter Analysis}.
+We also provide comprehensive results for \textbf{full parameter} fine-tuning in section ~\ref{Sec: Discussion}.